wints/flink-web-updates/introduction.md

 <img class="illu" src="{{ site.baseurl }}/img/flink-stack-frontpage.png" alt="Source" width="596px" height="110px"/>

 ### Deployment modes
-Flink can run in the cloud or on premise and on a standalone cluster or on a cluster managed by YARN and Mesos.
+Flink can run in the cloud or on premise and on a standalone cluster or on a cluster managed by YARN or Mesos.

 ### Runtime
-Flink’s core is a distributed streaming dataflow, meaning that data is processed an event-at-a-time rather than as a series of batches--an important distinction, as this is what enables many of Flink’s resilience and performance features that are detailed above.
+Flink’s core is a distributed streaming dataflow engine, meaning that data is processed an event-at-a-time rather than as a series of batches--an important distinction, as this is what enables many of Flink’s resilience and performance features that are detailed above.

 ### APIs